No-Needle, No-Scalpel Vasectomy

 The quick answer to this is that it the equivalent of keyhole surgery for a vasectomy.

 Both methods are equally effective at preventing pregnancies and they are just different ways of gaining access to the vas deferens.
-Performing a No-Scalpel vasectomy is technically more difficult for the doctor which is why some doctors will only do a traditional vasectomy.
 A No-Scalpel method is minimally invasive and as such it is recommended as the gold standard by the American Urology Association.

-Please note; No sedation is necessary for a no-scalpel vasectomy as has been suggested by some doctors that do not perform them.
+Please note; No sedation is necessary for a no-scalpel vasectomy.
 You will be able to drive yourself home afterwards.

 In a traditional vasectomy two 1″ incisions are needed, one on each side and sometimes sutures are used to close the wound.
 With a no-scalpel vasectomy only one small opening is made with no stitches necessary.